CoolRunning/monogamy/README.md

 * [Werner State monogamy](http://nbviewer.ipython.org/github/CoolRunning/monogamy/blob/master/werner_monogamy.ipynb)

+### Known limitations ###

+* All values that can be used in the density matrices are limited to reals.
+Complex numbers are no valid inputs and resulting global states will never contain complex numbers as well.
+* For larger systems (for example more than 5 qubits), the computational time for finding global states increases as highly constrained optimization problems on large matrices need to be solved.

+### Concluding remarks ###

+If you are using this module or find it useful, let me know.

 ### License ###

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.